-Prior to the completion of the offering, NCM LLC was wholly-owned by its founding members.
-In connection with the offering, NCM, Inc. purchased newly issued common membership units from NCM LLC and common membership units from the founding members, and became a member of and the sole manager of NCM LLC.
-We entered into several agreements to effect the reorganization and the financing transaction and to define and regulate the relationships among NCM LLC and the founding members after the completion of these transactions.
+Prior to the completion of the IPO, NCM LLC was wholly-owned by its founding members.
+In connection with the offering, NCM Inc. purchased newly issued common membership units from NCM LLC and common membership units from the founding members, and became a member of and the sole manager of NCM LLC.
+We entered into several agreements to effect the reorganization and the financing transaction and certain amendments were made to the existing ESAs to govern the relationships among NCM LLC and the founding members after the completion of these transactions.

-The results of operations data discussed herein were derived from the audited consolidated financial statements and accounting records of NCM, Inc. and NCM LLC and should be read in conjunction with the notes thereto.
-The results of operations data for the period ended December 27, 2007 are presented in two periods, the

-2007 pre-IPO period and the 2007 post-IPO period.
+The results of operations data discussed herein were derived from the audited consolidated financial statements and accounting records of NCM Inc. and NCM LLC and should be read in conjunction with the notes thereto.
+The results of operations data for the period ended December 27, 2007 are presented in two periods, the 2007 pre-IPO period and the 2007 post-IPO period.
 Separate periods have been presented because there were significant changes at the time of the IPO due to the ESA modifications and related expenses thereunder, the new debt agreements and significant changes to revenue arrangements and contracts with the founding members.
 The historical financial data of NCM LLC prior to the IPO may not be indicative of the Company's post-IPO performance nor will such data reflect what its financial position and results of operations would have been had it operated as an independent publicly traded company during the pre-IPO periods presented.

 We have a 52-week or 53-week fiscal year ending on the first Thursday after December 25.
-Fiscal years 2006 and 2007 contained 52 weeks while fiscal year 2008 contained 53 weeks.
+Fiscal years 2009 and 2007 contained 52 weeks while fiscal year 2008 contained 53 weeks.
 Throughout this document, we refer to our fiscal years as set forth below:

 Fiscal Year Ended this Document

+December 31, 2009 2009

 January 1, 2009 2008

 December 27, 2007 (Period December 29, 2006 through February 12, 2007) 2007 pre-IPO period

 December 27, 2007 (Period February 13, 2007 through December 27, 2007) 2007 post-IPO period

-December 28, 2006 2006

-Reference in
+Deference in